Reproduction, Types of sexual reproduction (Conjugation, Reproduction by sexual gametes)

-- The youngs may remain with their parents in a social life for more protection and learning more about their behaviour.
+- The youngs may remain with their parents in social life for more protection and learning more about their behaviour.

-The young gathers between the characters of the two parents, where it receives the genetic material from the both parents, and thus it becomes a blend from both of them, Sexual reproduction is common in most plants and higher animals, The types of sexual reproduction are conjugation and reproduction by sexual gametes.
+The young gathers between the characters of the two parents, where it receives the genetic material from both parents, and thus it becomes a blend from both of them, Sexual reproduction is common in most plants and higher animals, The types of sexual reproduction are conjugation and reproduction by sexual gametes.

 Types of sexual reproduction

-Most primitive organisms such as some protozoans, algae and fungi reproduce by two methods which are:
+Most primitive organisms such as some protozoans, algae & fungi reproduce by two methods which are:

-- Asexual reproduction by mitotic division: which occurs in the suitable conditions.
+- Asexual reproduction by mitotic division: which occurs in suitable conditions.

 Conjugation in Spirogyra

-It occurs between the opposite cells of two longitudinally adjacent filament of Spirogeyra as following:
+It occurs between the opposite cells of two longitudinally adjacent filaments of Spirogyra as following:

-- The protoplasm of one filament cells rolls up into a sphere and moves through the conjugation tube to the oppsite filament cells, forming the zygote (2n).
+- The protoplasm of one filament cells rolls up into a sphere and moves through the conjugation tube to the opposite filament cells, forming the zygote (2n).

 Reproduction by sexual gametes

-The male gametes may be transported to the female gametes by two different ways that depends on the living organism species and its environment as follows:
+The male gametes may be transported to the female gametes by two different ways that depend on the living organism species and its environment as follows:

-External fertilization occurs in the aquatic animals like bony fishes and toads, Both the male and female threw their gametes together in water where the fertilization occurs and the embryos develop in the water.
+External fertilization occurs in the aquatic animals like bony fishes and toads, Both the male and female threw their gametes together in the water where the fertilization occurs and the embryos develop in the water.

-In the scientific references, the transport of the male gametes to the female gamete is known as ejaculation process which may be externally as in the aquatic animals or internally as in the terrestial animals.
+In the scientific references, the transport of the male gametes to the female gamete is known as ejaculation process which may be externally as in the aquatic animals or internally as in the terrestrial animals.

-Asexual reproduction occurs by the isolation of a body part that develops into a new indivisual , It does not require time and energy, All individuals can reproduce (does not require a mate), It occurs by one parent, It depends on the mitotic division and it occurs without gametes.
+Asexual reproduction occurs by the isolation of a body part that develops into a new individual, It does not require time and energy, All individuals can reproduce (does not require a mate), It occurs by one parent, It depends on the mitotic division and it occurs without gametes.

-It occurs by the fussion of a male gamete with a female gamete that is suitable for its species to form the zygote which divides and develops into an embryo, It needs more time and energy, The production of new individuals is limited to half the number of species members only which are the females.
+It occurs by the fusion of a male gamete with a female gamete that is suitable for its species to form the zygote which divides and develops into an embryo, It needs more time and energy, The production of new individuals is limited to half the number of species members only which are the females.

-Gametes must be parent, Sexual reproduction provides the descendants with continuous innovations in their genetic content, The youngs gather between the characteristics of the two parents, where it receives its genetic material from the both parents.
+Gametes must be parent, Sexual reproduction provides the descendants with continuous innovations in their genetic content, The youngs gather between the characteristics of the two parents, where it receives its genetic material from both parents.

-Youngs are enable to continue facing the environmental variation, as they are more adapted with the changeable environmental conditions, The types are conjugation and reproduction by sexual gametes.
+Youngs are enabled to continue facing the environmental variation, as they are more adapted with the changeable environmental conditions, The types are conjugation and reproduction by sexual gametes.